adriqnb/TopPlanes/README.md

 Adrian - I mainly focused on more visual elements, such as the background, assets, and organizing visual elements.
 Later on in the project, I also created bosses that show up every 5 waves and also did a refactor/code base clean up.

+Luke - My focus was primarily aimed at the audio portion, meaning the SFX, background music, mixing/balancing, and their triggering.
+I also worked on the health packs and their initial functionality.

 - Your experience working collaboratively: